Home

 History: Author, Dr Larry Carter; Filed Aug 1994

 630-X-7-.09 Falsification of Forms.
-Falsification of an attendance form (CE1), or of any application submission, by a sponsor shall be grounds for the Board’s withdrawing and/or denying approval of any or all courses sponsored by said sponsor in connection with any future presentation of said courses.
-Falsification of a Form CE1 by a licensee shall be grounds for the Board to refuse to approve the continuing education requirements for that licensee for the study compliance year in question and for disciplinary action as provided by law.
+Falsification of an attendance form, or of any application submission, by a sponsor shall be grounds for the Board's withdrawing and/or denying approval of any or all courses sponsored by said sponsor in connection with any future presentation of said courses.
+Falsification of an attendance form or record by a licensee shall be grounds for the Board to refuse to approve the continuing education requirements for that licensee for the study compliance year in question and for disciplinary action as provided by law.

 630-X-7-.10 Verification/Audit of Continuing Education Requirements.
-At the request of the Board for verification and/or audit purposes, a licensee shall produce the CE1 forms maintained in accordance with the requirements of 630-X-7.-07.
+At the request of the Board for verification and/or audit purposes, a licensee shall produce the continuing education records of attendance maintained in accordance with the requirements of 630-X-7.-07.
 Failure to have maintained said forms or to produce same upon request of the Board shall be grounds for the Board to find that the licensee has failed to satisfy the continuing education requirements for the study compliance year in question.
 In addition to verifications and audits based on complaints, reports, or other reasonable suspicions of noncompliance, the secretary-treasurer will annually audit a number of licensees selected at random to assure that continuing education requirements have been met.
-History: Author, Dr Larry Carter; Filed July 9, 1990.
-Amended effective February 6, 2007.

 630-X-7-.11 Disapproval of Continuing Education Requirements.
 If the Board finds that the licensee has not satisfied the continuing education requirements for a study compliance year, the licensee may, upon request in writing, appear before the Board to challenge said finding.